Castlefore Lough: Geography

-Castlefore Lough lies 3 km due east of Keshcarrigan village, and 4 km due west of Fenagh in south County Leitrim, northwest Ireland.
+Castlefore Lough lies 3 km due east of Keshcarrigan village, and 4 km due west of Fenagh in south County Leitrim.
 The lake has a tilted cone shape, a surface-area of 0.3 km2 and depths to 6 m.

 Ecology

-Fish present in Castlefore Lough include "roach-bream hybrids", Roach, Perch, Bream (including.
-Skimmers), Tench, and Pike.
-The pike population is the "native Irish strain" (liús meaning 'Irish Pike') not the other European Pike strain (gailliasc meaning 'strange or foreign fish').
-The lake has stocks of Pike up to 8 lbs.
+Fish present in Castlefore Lough include "roach-bream hybrids", roach, perch, bream, tench, and pike.
+The pike population is the "native Irish strain" (liús meaning 'Irish pike') not the other European pike strain (gailliasc meaning 'strange or foreign fish').
+The lake has stocks of pike up to 8 lbs.

 Human settlement

 From Prehistoric Ireland times, lake dwellers settled on a crannog at the eastern end of Castlefore Lough, with possibly two crannogs existing here.
 The human settlements near Castlefore lough are Keshcarrigan and Fenagh villages, and the townlands of Gubroe to the northwest, Killmacsherwell to the north, Annaghaderg to the south, and Leamanish to the southeast.

 Poem

-An old published poem titled "An Exile's Dream", praises the beautiful and picturesque scenery around Castlefore Lough.
+An old published poem titled "An Exile's Dream", praises the scenery around Castlefore Lough.